LucianoBestia/chrome_preferences_replace/README.md

 ## for my Thinkpad computer

+I enabled wsl2 and installed Debian.
-after copying the files, make it executable in Linux `sudo chmod +x chrome_preferences_replace`
+After copying the chrome_preferences_replace file, make it executable in Linux `sudo chmod +x chrome_preferences_replace`

 put this action in the win10 scheduler on logon: